-lcon Description
+Icon Description

-a Virtual machine
+Virtual machine

+Failed virtual machine (appears in a saveset for stopped job)

 Configuration file

 NVRAM file

-a Virtual machine disk file
+- Virtual machine disk file

--A Disk extent information file
+₽ Disk extent information file

-Icon Description

 !i Log file

 Catalog file

 Recovering a virtual machine from the restored files

 After restoring the virtual machine disk and configuration files, you can use the VMware vCenter Converter Standalone Client to create a virtual machine using the restored ".vmx" and ".vmdk" files.
 After a VADP Recovery, you must modify the ".vmx" file so that it matches the disk paths of the restored ".vmdk" files.
 For more information, see the relevant VMware vCenter Converter Standalone Client documentation.